 - Transferring shares from existing shareholders or employees who are already holding it.
 Prior to this, one needs to undergo a thorough analysis of whether these shares are further tradable.

 - By becoming an angel investor, but this involves a lot of money, and only HNIs can afford so.

 - Try to invest in a different hedge fund, which has some exposure to the pre IPO based on its portfolio.

 - A retail investor can find access to this with the help of some advisory firms or fund management companies.

 Risk Involved in Pre IPO Investment

 Investing in companies where the IPO has not been tried and tested can, at times, lead to total capital washout.
 Here the expected return is also coupled by the risk of a complete or partial wash out of the sum invested in such unlisted companies.
 The company may go bankrupt in the future due to operational failure or absence of future funding and lead to a loss to the capital invested by pre IPO.

 #2 – Lack of Liquidity

-When we invest in an unlisted company the chances of selling the share in the future are grim as there be a lack of buyers interested if the company fails to generate a positive pulse in the market.
-Thus on account of the difficulty in selling or trading the shares liquidity crunch may tend to arise.
+When we invest in an unlisted company, the chances of selling the share in the future are grim as there be a lack of buyers interested if the company fails to generate a positive pulse in the market.
+Thus on account of the difficulty in selling or trading the shares, a liquidity crunch may tend to arise.

 #3 – Scarcity of Dividends